jacobdjwilson/awesome-annual-security-reports/README.md

 - [Ponemon Institute](https://www.ponemon.org/) - considered the pre-eminent research center dedicated to privacy, data protection and information security policy.

 ### Policy and Advocacy
-- [The Rand Corporation](https://www.rand.org/) - an American not-for-profit organization which conducts research and analysis on various aspects of cybersecurity and cyber policy focused on national security.
+- [The Rand Corporation](https://www.rand.org/) - An American not-for-profit organization which conducts research and analysis on various aspects of cybersecurity and cyber policy focused on national security.
 - [Center for Strategic and International Studies (CSIS) - Technology Policy Program](https://www.csis.org/programs/technology-policy-program) - A think tank with a Technology Policy Program that conducts research and provides insights into technology and cybersecurity policies.
 - [Electronic Frontier Foundation (EFF)](https://www.eff.org/) - A non-profit organization defending civil liberties in the digital world, including privacy and cybersecurity issues.
 - [The Internet Security Alliance (ISA)](https://isalliance.org/) - A multi-sector trade association focused on thought leadership, policy advocacy, and standards development for cybersecurity.